Canada in my memory lane… was a frozen one.

 Visiting Niagara Falls is definitely one of the things to do in Ontario in the summer that you can’t miss out on.
 There are plenty of things to do in Niagara Falls and plenty of things to do off the main Clifton Hills Strip. one of these things is the White Water Walk.

 The White Water Walk is a great way to take in the falls without actually being at the falls.
 The actual falls are typically seen from further away versus the White Water Walk you’re actually walking on a boardwalk right beside the rapids and you can hear and experience the strength of the water directly.
 The boardwalk is just over 300 meters long and follows along the class 6 white-water rapids (which make for great photographs).
-There’s two platforms right beside the water in addition to a number of informational tours that makes the self-guided walk great!
+There are two platforms right beside the water in addition to a number of informational tours that make the self-guided walk great!

 It is a seasonal activity with the attraction typically being open between April and November.
 The earlier in spring that you visit the more forceful the flow of the water is (and the smaller the crowd is!).
-Opening times are typically between 9 am and 9 pm with last admission being half an hour before closing but check the website ahead of time to make sure they’re open.
+Opening times are typically between 9 am and 9 pm with the last admission being half an hour before closing but check the website ahead of time to make sure they’re open.
 Adult tickets cost $16.50+tax while child tickets cost $10.75+taxes.
 The address of the attraction is 4330 River Rd, Niagara Falls, ON L2G 6T2.
 There’s parking in the area but the Niagara Parks WEGO also has a stop right by it.

 Niagara Glen Natural Reserve

-Lotte Eschbach – Phenomenal Globe Travel Blog
+Lotte Eschbach from Phenomenal Globe Travel Blog

 Niagara Glen is located deep in the Niagara Gorge and a designated Nature Reserve since 1992.
 This beautiful area offers an escape from the hustle and bustle of the mighty, but admittedly very busy, Niagara Falls.